MaxPleaner/artoo-keyboard-macros/README.md

 the `CommandParse::MacroMethodMappings` constant.

 ### Notes

-You may have to replace the `/dev/ttyS4/` port argument in `keyboard_macros`.
-To find your serial port, run the `dmesg | grep tty` command.

 Quitting the program can be a little annoying, just spam `control c` until the bash prompt returns.